 Learn More >

 Quitting smoking improves one’s health in multiple ways.
 Studies have shown that, over a short period of time after quitting, individuals can lower their blood pressure, improve their circulation and lung function, and reduce their risk of stroke and heart disease.
-WestBridge assists participants with effective quitting strategies and provides support and health tips in a group setting, enabling each individual to achieve all possible health benefits as they transition away from smoking.
+WestBridge assists men with effective quitting strategies and provides support and health tips in a group setting, enabling each individual to achieve all possible health benefits as they transition away from smoking.

 Learn More >

 The human body needs sleep to restore itself and to prepare for the next day.
 Sleep disturbances can contribute to treatment resistance, psychiatric symptoms, cravings and drug relapse, ineffectiveness in daily functioning, weight gain, diabetes, obesity, low immune system functioning, hypertension, and cardiovascular disease.
 Chronic sleep challenges can also lead to a shortened life.
-By assessing sleep patterns and history, daily diet and exercise, caffeine intake, drug and alcohol use, and other related factors, WestBridge helps participants to overcome obstacles to sleep and significantly improve their lifestyles.
+By assessing sleep patterns and history, daily diet and exercise, caffeine intake, drug and alcohol use, and other related factors, WestBridge helps men to overcome obstacles to sleep and significantly improve their lifestyles.
 We also have trained Sleep Coaches on staff, who work with participants during evening hours to assist with the implementation and maintenance of healthy sleep habits and routines.

 Westbridge can help you reach the finish line.